 that if we mobilize our voices to challenge the money and influence

-that's stood in our way and challenge ourselves to reach for some
+that's stood in our way and challenge ourselves to reach for something

 better, there's no problem we can't solve - no destiny we cannot